palvarez89/palvarez89.github.io/_posts/2019-02-06-openstack-domain-project-admin.md

 ### Creating a project-admin role to avoid using the admin one (policy changes combined with domain-admin changes)

-For the same reasons as with domain admins, don't want to use the `admin` role to create project admins.
+For the same reasons as with domain admins, we don't want to use the `admin` role to create project admins.

 To create the role: